kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

    that don't are unaffected.
 4. Deploy the external monitor sidecar alongside CSI controllers that opt in to controller-side reporting.

+Step #2 and Step#3 can be performed in any order.
+If driver is upgraded before kubelet has `CSIVOlumeHealth` featuregate enabled, volume health simply will not be queried.

 Downgrade reverses the order.
 The sidecar should be removed before the apiserver gate is disabled, to avoid spurious failed-PATCH log